-The box set contains the first six books in the fantasy romance series Fated Touch, an adventure that will take you soaring to new worlds.
+Dive into the Fated Touch series with this box set that includes the first six books, or 'season,' of the fantasy romance series Fated Touch, an adventure that will take you soaring to new worlds.

 From tragedy, hope springs eternal.